zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 ```
 Then press the tab key and it will auto-complete the command you are typing.

-Lastly, press crtl + l to clear the terminal.
+Lastly, press Crtl + L to clear the terminal.
 This is useful to clear the clutter without halting any processes or deleting anything.

 ---